How to inform Meopham School of your child's absence

 Appointments during the school day can be very disruptive to your child’s learning.
 Where possible we do ask that all medical appointments are made outside of school hours.
 For unavoidable appointments to be authorised, we must see an appointment card/letter/text.

 Good punctuality is an excellent life-skill, and we expect all our students to arrive in school before 8:30am.
 For any student who arrives after 8:40am, we operate a ‘late gate’ and students will receive a sanction.

 We thank you for your continued support in ensuring your child attends school every day, so they can achieve their full potential.
 Arriving just 5 minutes late every day equals missing 3 days of education over the whole year.
 Arriving half an hour late every day is equivalent to 18 days of absence.

 Reward incentives for great attendance run throughout the school year, with a range of prizes available.

-Attendance is also promoted in tutoring each term, with opportunities for students to assess and monitor their own attendance; the attendance of their tutor group and their year group attendance as a whole.
+Attendance is also promoted in TAC (tutor) time each term, with opportunities for students to assess and monitor their own attendance; the attendance of their tutor group and their year group attendance as a whole.